 Absolutely.
-The number one thing, at that point, is comfort for the mom.
-Throughout both of my pregnancies I had one day of low back pain.
-I don’t know how many woman who have been pregnant can say that.
+The number one thing, at that point, is the comfort for the mom.
+Throughout both of my pregnancies, I had one day of low back pain.
+I don’t know how many women who have been pregnant can say that.

 Beyond that, we still want to make sure everything is functioning properly so you sustain a successful pregnancy.
 There are studies that show women under chiropractic care have easier and shorter labors.

 When it comes down to structural things, like breech babies, that’s usually because something is twisted down there and the baby doesn’t have room to turn.
 By keeping everything in alignment and loose, the baby has enough room in there to get into the proper position.

 If someone were to look for a chiropractor, are there doctors that do things differently, are there different types of chiropractic care, and where should people be looking for their doctors?

 There are a variety of different techniques.
 We use certain techniques in our office, but I know that pretty much every technique out there works.
 As long as the doctor is finding the right area to adjust and doing it properly, it’s going to be the same outcome.

 That being said, there are doctors that are a little more specialized with women and children.
 There’s a website called ICPA4kids.com.
 People who belong to that society will be listed on the website.
 Those are people who take more of an interest in working with women and children.
 But not everybody who works with women and children will be on that list.

 I like to tell people that personal references are almost the best bet.
 If you are getting a referral from someone you know and trust, you can be pretty sure that will be a good doctor.